keras-team/keras/docs/templates/datasets.md

 ## Boston housing price regression dataset

-Dataset taken from the StatLib library which is maintained at Carnegie Mellon University.
+This dataset taken from the StatLib library which is maintained at Carnegie Mellon University.

-Samples contain 13 attributes of houses at different locations around the Boston suburbs in the late 1970s.
-Targets are the median values of the houses at a location (in k$).
+Dataset 404 with 13 attributes of houses at different locations around the Boston suburbs in the late 1970s training data, targets ar the median values of the houses at a location (in k$), and 102 test data.

 ### Usage: